 For the dinner, there are plenty of interesting options: the renowned trattoria Il Sorpasso (Via Properzio 31) offers a good mix between classic and creative dishes, and an extensive list of regional wines.
 Also, we’d like to suggest some new restaurant openings that have been creating a buzz in the Vatican recently, such as La Zanzara (Via Crescenzio 84), with a great blend of Roman specialties; and Il Porto Fish & Chips (Via Crescenzio 56), ideal for seafood lovers!

-Which months?
-The best months to visit the Vatican City are the slowest months for tourism, which means from early November to early December, and from mid-January to the end of February.
+Which are the best months to visit Vatican attractions?
+The best months to visit the Vatican City State are the slowest months for tourism, which means from early November to early December, and from mid-January to the end of February.
 During this period you can have the opportunity to visit the Vatican Museums and Saint Peter’s Basilica avoiding big crowds and giving you the rare opportunity to admire all the precious masterpieces in a more intimate way.

-Which day?
+Which are the best days to visit Vatican attractions?
 During the week, Wednesday and Sunday are the busiest days at the Vatican because the Pope hosts his papal audience in the morning, which addresses to Saint Peter's Square thousands of people.

 For what concerns the Vatican Museums, they are closed on Sundays except for the last Sunday of the month, when they are open from 9am until 2pm and the entrance is free of charge (however, when the last Sunday of the month coincides with a holiday, they will be closed).
 And please note that, even in the off-season, on those days they are incredibly crowded!